-Jerusalem is an amazing city, and there’s nothing like staying the middle of the city to truly experience its vibes.
+Jerusalem is an amazing city, and there’s nothing like staying in the middle of the city to truly experience its vibes.
 That’s why I decided to spend 3 nights in Jerusalem, each night in a different hostel.
 The first one I stayed in was CapsuleInn.
-From the photos online it seemed like a really cool place, and I’ve also read that it was the FIRST capsule hostel built in Israel, so of course I had to check it out.
+From the photos online it seemed like a really cool place, and I’ve also read that it was the FIRST capsule hostel built in Israel, so of course, I had to check it out.

 Here’s a promotional video of CapsuleInn, made by the Hadassah Academic College (in Hebrew), which includes some filming from inside the hostel:

-In this post I’m going to tell you the main things I have to say about CapsuleInn.
+In this post, I’m going to tell you the main things I have to say about CapsuleInn.
 If you don’t have time to read through it all, here’s a very short summary:

 Location: 5 Stars – Perfect location!
 The hostel is located right next to Jaffa Street, a few steps away from Ben Yehuda Street and about a 10 minutes’ walk from both Machane Yehuda Market and the Old City.

 Cleanliness: 5 Stars – Everything was very clean when I stayed there.

 Staff: 4 Stars – Overall staff were very polite and nice, but they could try to not talk too loudly, because the reception is exactly where the capsules are and they aren’t soundproof.